 Dr Leah Clark

-Leah joined the department in 2021 and is an Associate Professor in the History of Art and a Fellow of Kellogg College as well as Director of Studies in History of Art.
+Leah is an Associate Professor in the History of Art and a Fellow of Kellogg College as well as Director of Studies in History of Art.
 Previously, she worked at the Open University where her roles included Head of Research and Chair of the MA in Art History.
 She holds a BA from the University of British Columbia (Vancouver,) an MA from the Courtauld Institute of Art (London) and a PhD from McGill University (Montreal).

 Leah’s research explores the exchange and mobility of art objects in the early modern world.
-Her latest book, Courtly Mediators: Transcultural Objects Between Renaissance Italy and the Islamic World (Cambridge University Press, forthcoming 2023) investigates the exchange of objects—ceramics, metalwork, textiles, and aromatics—between Italian courts (Ferrara and Naples in particular) and the Mamluk and Ottoman courts in the fifteenth century.
+Her latest book, Courtly Mediators: Transcultural Objects Between Renaissance Italy and the Islamic World (Cambridge University Press, 2023) investigates the exchange of objects—ceramics, metalwork, textiles, and aromatics—between Italian courts (Ferrara and Naples in particular) and the Mamluk and Ottoman courts in the fifteenth century.
 Her other publications include Collecting Art in the Italian Renaissance Court: Objects and Exchanges (Cambridge University Press, 2018) and European Art and the Wider World 1350-1550 (co-edited with Kathleen Christian, Manchester University Press, 2017).
 She was co-investigator (with Katherine Wilson) of an interdisciplinary research network examining the mobility of objects (MOB) across and beyond European boundaries during the period 1000-1700, funded by the AHRC, which resulted in an exhibition and an edited volume.
 She has received awards and fellowships from a variety of institutions including the Social Sciences and Humanities Research Council of Canada, the Italian Government, the AHRC, the Gulbenkian in Lisbon, and the British Academy.
 She is co-convenor of the Early Modern Italian World seminar.

 Leah is dedicated to widening participation and has been involved in a number of outreach projects in Art History.
 In 2016 she founded Open Arts Objects, an innovative project that provides free open access films to support the teaching of Art History in schools (shortlisted for a Times Higher Education Awards 2019).